-Agent: Is the first link in the chain of disease transmission, it can be Biological agent, Nutritional agent, Chemical agent, Physical agent or Social agent.
+Agent: It is the first link in the chain of disease transmission, it can be Biological agent, Nutritional agent, Chemical agent, Physical agent and Social agent.

 Biomedical concept: Traditionally health has been viewed as "absence of disease".
 If any person is free from disease, he/she is considered healthy.
-This concept is known as biomedical concept and is based on Germ theory of disease.
+This concept is known as biomedical concept and is based on germ theory of disease.